What is an oligarch, really?

 But with few rules, institutions or precedent, the freewheeling privatization effort led to what Hoffman calls a “warped protocapitalism.”

 Russia’s first tycoons, some well-connected and others unafraid to take chances, made enormous fortunes.
-Russian voters at the time cynically referred to the rush as “prikhvatizatsiya” or “grabification.”
+Russian voters at the time cynically referred to the rush as “prikhvatizatsiya,” or “grabification.”

-These early oligarchs were not entrepreneurs that built things from the ground up.
+These early oligarchs were not entrepreneurs who built things from the ground up.
 Instead, they would buy cheap assets such as refineries, mines and factories from the state, then sell them for a quick profit, Hoffman said.

-In one such example, Abramovich bought the state-owned oil company Sibneft for $250 million in a rigged auction in 1995, then sold it back to the government for $13 billion ten years later, the BBC reported.
+In one such example, Abramovich bought the state-owned oil company Sibneft for $250 million in a rigged auction in 1995, then sold it back to the government for $13 billion a decade later, the BBC reported.

 But after Putin became president in 2000, the era of the old guard largely came to an end.
 Russia’s new leader did not embrace the spirit of perestroika or approve of the rise of new capitalist tycoons.